-For students in non-degree status taking graduate level work:
+For students in non-degree status taking graduate level work, please note the following information:

 - A limited number of graduate credit hours earned in non-degree status may be used toward a graduate degree if the student is later admitted to graduate school, and has received a grade of "B" or better.
 Contact specific departments for rules and limitations. - To obtain graduate credit for 400 level courses that carry graduate credit, students must meet certain requirements.
 See the UNM-LA Bachelor & Graduate Program Center for details.